rogonion/go-json/README.md

 # go-json

-A library for working with objects i.e, data whose layout and structure resembles `JSON`'s tree structure.
+A library for working with objects i.e, data whose layout and structure resembles `JSON` tree structure.

 An object can be a primitive value or a large and deeply nested collection.